You could easily count Global Test Market as among the top 3 online survey sites in the market, at least that’s how many people see it.

 Let us start with where the company converges to the rest of the industry.

 In general, GTM is an online survey panel site and it compensates survey takers in exchange for their opinions and inputs rendered with regards to a host of subjects, just like any paid panel would do.

 On the area of subjects or topics, the surveys tend to revolve around in-fashion, in-demand stuff, with many focus on Movies, Restaurants, Automobiles, Consumer products, and Current events (please note that the list is not exhaustive).

-Here is what it does differently from many other survey sites such as Vindale Research: Global Test Market employs a points reward system, so that can be quite a change if you are used to getting paid in cash after your survey work.
+Here is what it does differently from lots of other survey sites such as Vindale Research or Survey Junkie employ a points reward system, so that can be quite a change if you are used to getting paid in cash or gift cards after your survey work.

 Here they pay you what they call Market Points.
-Thankfully there are a number of options as you redeem your accumulated Market Points, one of them is to turn it into cash.
+Thankfully there are a number of options as you redeem your accumulated Market Points, one of them is to turn it into cash or gift cards.

-But there still needs to be a pre-requisite minimum before you can convert your Market Points into cash.
+But there still needs to be a pre-requisite minimum before you can convert your Market Points into cash or a gift card.

 For example, 1000 Market Points have a market value of $50.
 But a 500 points balance in your account does not equate to $25 in cash.

-Its cash value is only realized after you have chalked up a minimum of 1000 Market Points, that is the time you are able to redeem the points as cash.
+Its cash value is only realized after you have chalked up a minimum of 1000 Market Points, that is the time you are able to redeem the points as a gift card or cash.